LUX-Core/lux/doc/README_windows.txt

 Intro
 -----
-Lux is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient Skunkhash Raptor based crypto-currency.
+Lux is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.